-Did your doctor recently prescribed you Warfarin (Coumadin)?
+Did your doctor recently prescribe Warfarin (Coumadin)?
 Are you interested in learning more about how this drug interacts with the foods you eat?
-You’ve come to the right place!
+If so, you’re in the right place!

 In this video, Amanda Haney will talk about how your diet affects Warfarin and what you can do to ensure your medication is working properly.

 Continue reading for more information.

 Warfarin is a medication given to individuals who have an increased risk of forming blood clots.
 Certain medical conditions can increase your risk of blood clots.
 As a result, Warfarin works to prevent blood clot formation and reduce your risk for heart attack, stroke, or other serious complications.

 When your body senses an injury, a series of reactions occur to form a blood clot.
 Vitamin K is one of the substances in your blood that is required for these reactions to occur.

 Warfarin works by slowing the activity of vitamin K to slow blood clot formation.
 Therefore, when you are taking Warfarin, you must keep your vitamin K intake consistent.
 When people hear this fact, the most common response is to remove vitamin K-rich foods entirely from the diet.
 This elimination is unecessary.
 Allow me to explain.